 OK, right, get rid of excess nutrients to get rid of unwanted algal growth.
 Heard this all before?
 You surely heard this simple version of the story.
 Be aware that controlling dissolved nutrient levels is not always so straightforward.

-Macros for Your Macro
+Macro Nutrients for Your Macro

 Macroalgae, like any primary producer, uses various inorganic substances (i.e. nutrients) for growth and development.
 Some of these substances are essential whereas others are not.
 The essential nutrients can be distinguished as either micronutrients or macronutrients.
 Micronutrients are required only in minute quantities (regardless of their abundance in the environment); macronutrients, on the other hand, are always in really big demand.
 As they are essential for survival, micronutrients are just as important as macronutrients.

 In nature, populations of organisms are limited in size.
 This is because (even in the absence of predators, disease, etc.) there is a finite amount of available resources to support survival and reproduction.
 The first of these critical resources to become depleted (thereby halting population gain) is referred to as the limiting resource.
 Particularly in oligotrophic (infertile) habitats, the limiting resource very often is a nutrient.
 Nitrate and phosphate are the most common limiting nutrients, though others (iron, silicate, etc.) may earn this distinction in certain ecosystems.
 Nitrate tends to be limiting in freshwater environments while phosphate tends to be limiting in marine environments.